joergbuchwald/joss_ogs6py_VTUinterface/paper/paper.md

 # Features

 ogs6py allows creating complete OGS configuration files from scratch, altering existing files, running simulations and parsing OGS log files.
-The following example demonstrates some basic functionality The complete example demonstrating a typical ogs6py/VTUinterface workflow on a coupled thermo-hydro-mechanical (THM) problem of a tunnel excavation followed by the emplacement of a heat-emitting canister can be found in a
+The following example demonstrates some basic functionalities.
+The complete example demonstrating a typical ogs6py/VTUinterface workflow on a coupled thermo-hydro-mechanical (THM) problem of a tunnel excavation followed by the emplacement of a heat-emitting canister can be found in a
 [Jupyter notebook](https://github.com/joergbuchwald/joss_ogs6py_VTUinterface/blob/master/demo/paper_ogs6py_vtuio.ipynb) located in the project repository.